astropy/astropy-workshop/README.md

 #### Day 1: Mon, December 2, 2024

-* 10:00 AM - 10:30 AM: Intro to astropy and orientation to the astropy ecosystem
+* 10:00 AM - 10:30 AM: Intro to astropy package and orientation to the Astropy ecosystem by Matt Craig
 * 10:30 AM - 11:00 AM: More astropy fundamentals and science examples by Matt Craig
 * 11:00 AM - 11:30 PM: Visualization options with astropy and Python by Erik Tollerud
 * 11:30 AM - 12:00 PM: Visualization Q&A / User stories